andreterceiro/dio-mobile-meu-tudo--working-with-tab-navigation-on-react-native/README.md

 **A comment: in the last case teacher needed to restart the app, closing the app and ran it again with the command `npm run start`**

+## Different types of icons in the documentation

+You can find for an icon package and after for an specific icon in the documentation.